← Back to Politics

 Politics Digest — April 1, 2026 | AlgoCents

-Treasurer Jim Chalmers delivered the federal budget last night, projecting a $4.2 billion surplus — the third consecutive surplus under Labor.
+Treasurer Jim Chalmers delivered the federal budget last night, projecting a $4.2 billion surplus — the third consecutive surplus under Labor — underpinned by elevated commodity royalties and strong personal income tax receipts.

-Why it matters: Cost-of-living relief dominates the measures: energy bill rebates extended, bulk-billing incentives doubled, and a new $1,000 tax offset for workers earning under $80,000.
-The surplus leaves limited headroom before the next election.
+Why it matters: Cost-of-living relief dominates the package: energy bill rebates extended through to June 2027, bulk-billing incentives doubled, and a new $1,000 tax offset for workers earning under $80,000.
+With an election due before May 2027, this is effectively the government’s opening bid on the economic argument.

 Source: Australian Treasury